ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/00 - Fundamentals of project initiation/01 - Understanding the key components of project initiation.md

 > [!info] Cost Benefit Analysis - Definition
 > The process of adding up the expected value of a project - the benefits - and comparing them to the dollar costs

-> [!info] Project Charter - Definition
-> A document that clearly defines the project and its goals, and outlines what is needed to accomplish them
 - **Project Initiation**
 	- First step of the project
 	- Well planned initiation allows for a strong foundation for the rest of the project